-PHOSA: a collaborative research project for the development of an innovative phage therapy treatment against major antibiotic-resistant bone and joint infections
+PHOSA: a collaborative research project for the development of an innovative phage therapy treatment against bone/joint and diabetic foot ulcer infections

 Launched in december 2014, PHOSA (www.phosa.eu) aims at developing a mix of bacteriophages against Staphylococcus aureus (S. aureus) involved in bone and joint (BJI) or diabetic foot ulcer infections (DFU).

 These severe conditions, often associated with heavy disability and a significant mortality rate, are generally treated with antibiotics.
 Nevertheless, as resistant bacterial strains are increasingly frequent, the need for new and/or complementary treatment options is pressing.

 PHOSA aims at identifying and precisely characterizing relevant bacteriophages against such S. aureus bacterial strains.
 The evaluation of the best phage combination is currently being tested in BJI and DFU preclinical models.
 A manufacturing process to produce these phages under pharmaceutical standards has been finalized.
 The ultimate goal is to collect all the necessary data for getting approval for launching a clinical trial, to evaluate the safety and efficacy of the selected anti-S. aureus phages in humans.

 Led by Pherecydes Pharma, PHOSA gathered five partners with complementary skills:

 - Two other SMEs: